HuydDo/sinatra-online-game/spec.md

 Specs:
 - [x] Use Sinatra to build the app
-      Use Corneal gem to create the app
+      Use Corneal gem to create the Sinatra app
-- [x] Use ActiveRecord for storing information in a database Use rake db:create_migration, rake db:migrate, rake db:seed to create tables and migrate the to database
+- [x] Use ActiveRecord for storing information in a database Use rake db:create_migration, rake db:migrate, rake db:seed to create tables and store the data to the database
-- [x] Include more than one model class (e.g. User, Post, Category) Create User, Character models in Model folder
+- [x] Include more than one model class (e.g. User, Post, Category) Create User, Character model classes and store them in Model folder
-- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) Add User has_many Characters in user.rb
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) User has_many Characters
-- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) Add Character belongs_to User in character.rb
+- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) Character belongs_to User
-- [x] Include user accounts with unique login attribute (username or email) Use Session and authenticate to check unique login
+- [x] Include user accounts with unique login attribute (username or email) Use password_digest, has_secure_password, authenticate, and Helpers functions to check unique user login
-- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Include Create, Read, Update, and Destroy routes in Characters_controller
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Characters_controller has Create, Read, Update, and Destroy routes
-- [x] Ensure that users can't modify content created by other users Use Helpers functions to check if the user edit or modify characters which are not belong to the them
+- [x] Ensure that users can't modify content created by other users Characters_controller use Edit, Patch, and Delete routes to check the user can't modify other user's characters
 - [x] Include user input validations
-       Use validates :username, :email, presence: true to validate username, email when create new user
+      Model character uses validates :username, :email, presence: true to validate when create a new user Model user uses validates :name, :character_class, :race, presence: true to validate when create a new character Use HTML to validate user's email input
-- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) Use HTML, Flash gem, ActiveRecord errors to validate show error message for user's incorrect input
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) User Sinatra Flash, ActiveRecord errors to display error message for user's incorrect input
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm